 Bel Air man shot by Harford County sheriff's deputies Thursday is in serious condition

 Oct.
-28—A Bel Air man was in stable but serious condition Thursday after deputies fired at him, the Harford County Sheriff's Office said in a news release.
+29—A Bel Air man is in stable but serious condition Thursday after deputies fired at him, the Harford County Sheriff's Office said in a news release.

-The man, William Lee Hawkins, 41, has been charged with multiple firearms offenses and reckless endangerment, the sheriff's office said.
+The man, William Lee Hawkins, 41, has been charged with multiple firearms charges and reckless endangerment, the sheriff's office said.

 Deputies arrived in the 1400 block of Shirley Drive at about 2:25 p.m.
 Thursday in response to a call that Hawkins was experiencing a mental health crisis and displaying erratic behavior.